Timeline Settings

 A single Yes/No or Percentage property can be used to determine whether an event should be faded on the timeline.

-Tick the Fade events based on this property checkbox to have events fade when the selected Yes/No value is Yes/true, or when the selected Percentage value is at 100%.
+Fade events based on this property checkbox to have events fade when the selected Yes/No value is Yes/true, or when the selected Percentage value is at 100%.

 Note that only a single value can be used to fade events.
 Turning it on for one property will turn it off for all other properties.